ast-fortiss-tum/coverage-emse-24/README.md

+[!
+Further material is to be provided soon !]

 # Replication package for the paper: "Can Optimization-Driven Search-Based Testing Effectively Cover Failure-Revealing Test Inputs?
 Insights from Two DL-Enabled Case Studies"
 This repository holds the implementation and evaluation results of the study in the paper "Can Optimization-Driven Search-Based Testing Effectively Cover Failure-Revealing Test Inputs?
 Insights from Two DL-Enabled Case Studies".